JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-local-integration.md

 ### Migrate from the CocoaPods plugin {initial-collapse-state="collapsed" collapsible="true"}

 > If you have dependencies on other Pods in the `cocoapods {}` block, you have to resort to the CocoaPods integration approach.
-> Currently, it's impossible to both have dependencies on Pods and on the Kotlin framework in a multimodal SPM project.
+> Currently, it's impossible to both have dependencies on Pods and on the Kotlin framework in a multimodal SwiftPM project.
 >
 {style="warning"}